medikoo/deferred/README.md

 		console.log(n); // 1
 	});

-`then` takess observer and returns another promise.
-Returned promise will resolve with value that is a result of observer function, this way, promises can be chained:
+`then` takes callback and returns another promise.
+Returned promise will resolve with value that is a result of callback function, this way, promises can be chained:

 	later()
 		.then(function (n) {